Robert L. Soza

-Robert L. Soza has successful first-chair trial and appellate experience representing plaintiffs and defendants in environmental disputes, personal injury claims, property damage claims, and civil enforcement actions brought by the U.S. Department of Justice and U.S. Environmental Protection Agency.
+Robert L. Soza has significant first-chair trial and appellate experience representing plaintiffs and defendants in environmental disputes, personal injury claims, property damage claims, and civil enforcement actions brought by the U.S. Department of Justice and U.S. Environmental Protection Agency.
 He has extensive experience in Texas and New Mexico trial and appellate courts.

 Robert has the experience to manage the challenges of litigation by focusing on those issues that will be pivotal in trial or settlement negotiations.
-Although based in San Antonio, he has litigated, and is currently litigating, matters in Colorado, New Mexico, Kansas, California, New York, and in South Texas courts including the Nueces, Webb, Hidalgo, Cameron, La Salle, Maverick, and El Paso counties.
+Although based in San Antonio, he has litigated cases in Colorado, New Mexico, Kansas, California, and New York.